passaglia/japandata/README.md

 -- Simplify the xarray / dataframe thingy.

--- Example scripts

--- Advanced Integration Scripts

 -- Show some method to add up the past few years of data

 -- Rename column keys to be more sensible -->

 <!-- ### GENERAL TODO
--- Look up census data? -->
+-- Look up census data?

+-- Easy romaji converter for place names? -->